dreamking60/d3-start-to-finish-leanpub/manuscript/04 Introduction to D3.md

 ### Summary

 Hopefully this section has given you a flavour of what D3 is and what it can do.
-One of the key takeaways is that D3 provides modules to help you build data visualizations.
+One of the key takeaways is that D3 provides modules to help you build data visualisations.
 It doesn’t provide ready built charts – use a library such as Chart.js for that.

 This book covers a cross section of D3 functionality.
 It doesn’t cover everything, but it covers enough to get you started building your own custom charts.